hello-sabira/NoodleSearch/README.md

 # Noodle Search Engine

-Yet another search engine, but definitely better than Google.😤 Built with: React, RapidApi, Tailwind CSS.
+Yet another search engine, but definitely better than Google.😤 <br>
+Built with: React, RapidApi, Tailwind CSS. <br>
 Sorry, if it doesn't work anymore, cuz I have free subscription of rapidapi 😭

 ## Getting Started with Create React App